 The section shown in the image is part of 200 ft long Heavens and Hells bas-relief carved on the eastern section of the south gallery located on the perimeter of the lower level of the Angkor Wat Temple in Siem Reap, Cambodia.
-Read more about this and other interesting bas-reliefs in the Angkor Wat Bas-Reliefs page.

 As the name suggests, the Heavens and Hells bas-relief is about the depiction of heavens and hells as described in ancient Hindu texts called the Puranas.
 Besides the scene shown in the image, the bas-relief has scenes depicting his assistant Chitragupta assessing the records of each soul and sending them to a swarga (heaven) or naraka (hell), and 37 swargas and 32 narakas.

 In Hindu mythology, Yama is one of the dikpalas (guardians of the directions) and is responsible for guarding South, which makes him the lord of the south.
 Therefore, the bas-reliefs related to Yama are in the south gallery.

 Check the Ashta Dikpalas page for a list and descriptions of all the eight dikpalas.

 – Pushing Sinners to a Naraka